standardrhyme/mp1/README.md

 # MP1
-MP1 uses `Go-channels` and `Go-routines` to simulate three types of Gossip protocols in a synchronous network.
+MP1 uses `Go-channels` and `Go-routines` to simulate three major types of Gossip protocols in a synchronous network.
-It implements three types of gossip protocols: push-based gossip, pull-based gossip, and push-pull-based gossip.
+These types are push-based gossip, pull-based gossip, and push-pull-based gossip.
+Two types of push-pull-based gossip are presented, making for a total of four possible gossip protocol options.

+## Input and Output
 Input is user-specified number of nodes in the system, and the output is the infection status of each node per round leading up to a fully infected network.

+## Implementations of Push-Pull Gossip

 ## How to Run